 What plays a key role in healing wounds, building collagen, improving the immune system and spiking energy levels?
-The humble vitamin, ofcourse.
-Sure, your body is a powerful machine capable of functioning on its own but it can’t do so without the help of its key players a.k.a. vitamins.
+A humble vitamin, of course.
+Sure, your body is a powerful machine capable of functioning on its own, but it can’t do so without the help of its key players a.k.a. vitamins.
 They keep your body healthy by doing everything from helping fight infections to ensuring proper core functioning.

 Vitamin A is a fat-soluble nutrient that promotes healthy vision, teeth, skeletal tissue, and skin.